 - Gentle Peel: Glycolic acid gently dissolves the build-up of dead skin cells on the surface, so there’s less chance of dirt, sweat, or sebum getting trapped inside the pore, making them cleaner and less noticeable

 - Scaling Treatment: Your skin is professionally prepped and primed with scaling fluid and then steamed by a professional therapist.
 You get to relax back and enjoy a painless, extraction-free life.

 The only way that pores may appear smaller is if they’re regularly emptied of trapped sebum, which calls for topical application, not squeezing:

-Retinols: These are Vitamin A-based topicals that work to decrease oil production, which can help pores to appear smaller.
+Retinols: These are Vitamin A-based topicals that decrease oil production, which can help pores appear smaller.
 Also, since blackheads can exacerbate the size of the pores, topical retinoids can help flush the pore lining and even out skin texture.
 You can opt for a mild vitamin A product like A+ Complex; avoid harsh retinoids that cause redness and irritation.

 Smart Makeup for that Filter-Perfect Face

 The grand finale of pore-concealing sorcery is makeup, but be warned: there is no line of make-up magic to make your pores disappear completely, so choose your formulas wisely.